gmorinan/trekviz/README.md

 ## TREKVIZ

-Dashboard used to visualise how many lines and interactions characters have in the different Star Trek series (does not include the more recent series because I could not find publicly available transcripts for these).
+Dashboard used to visualise how many lines and interactions characters have in the different Star Trek series.

 To run this locally:
 ```